max-kazak/CP_Seam_Carving/README.md

 ![widen_seams](out/fig8_w_seams.png) ![widen](out/fig8_wider.png)

+For more detailed explanation of the reproduction results as well as assumptions made in this project see the [**Report**](report.pdf).

 ## Project structure
  - *helpers.py* - includes implementations of seam carving and various other helper functions
  - *main.py* - script generating output files requires for the project